rkrux/bitcoincore_prnotes/taproot.md

  with the pubkey.
 At the end of the script, there's a `OP_NUMEQUAL` opcode that verifies the total matched signatures with a number preceding this opcode.

+Few ways to achieve m-of-n functionality of CHECKMULTISIG in Taproot
+* #TODO: Add ways here